venicegeo/pzsvc-catalog/README.md

       * whitelist
       * blacklist
    * cap=[int] caps the size of the index at approximately that amount (for testing only)
+   * requestPageSize: number of scenes harvested at a time (default: 1000)
 * Provide auth information for the Piazza Gateway in the header - you must authenticate for this process to work.

 ### Filter Descriptors